Doll Skin: 2015–2018: EMP Label Group

-2019-2023: Hopeless Records debut, Love Is Dead and We Killed Her, and break-up
+2019–2023: Hopeless Records debut, Love Is Dead and We Killed Her, and break-up

 In April, 2019, Taco Bell announced that Doll Skin was added as a member of the Spring 2019 Feed The Beat roster.
 Since 2006, Taco Bell and its "Feed the Beat" program has helped support more than 1,600 touring artists/bands.
 Taco Bell provides them with free food while on tour and exposure for those artists by giving them a stage at events around the country, featuring their music in national television commercials, and providing amplification through Taco Bell's social presence.

 In April 2019, Doll Skin announced that they signed with Hopeless Records, along with the release of their third studio album Love Is Dead And We Killed Her on June 28, 2019.
 The band also dropped a The Craft-inspired video for the first single "Mark My Words" on April 23 earlier the same year.

 On September 24, Doll Skin were revealed to one of the bands to appear on Hopeless Records' Songs That Saved My Life Vol. 2, a charity compilation album released by the label to raise funds for mental health and suicide prevention organizations.
-The band appears on the album with a cover of the Florence + The Machine song "Shake It Out", dedicating the track to long-time supporter and personal friend of the band Robb Veloz, who had passed away earlier the same year.
+The band appears on the album with a cover of the Florence + The Machine song "Shake It Out", dedicating the track to long-time supporter and personal friend of the band Robb Veloz, who had died earlier the same year.

-In December 2019, Billboard ranked "Mark My Words" at #14 on their list of 'The 25 Best Rock & Alternative Songs of 2019'.
+In December 2019, Billboard ranked "Mark My Words" at No. 14 on their list of 'The 25 Best Rock & Alternative Songs of 2019'.
 Additionally, Cryptic Rock Magazine selected Love Is Dead And We Killed Her as one of the Top 5 Punk Rock Albums of 2019.

 In December 2020, Nicole Rich and Alex Snowden announced their departure from the band.
 Snowden joined the nu metal band Tallah while Rich moved to Los Angeles and opened a jewelry business called Shop Strawbaby.

 On July 15, 2022, Meghan Herring announced her departure from the band.

-On January 12, 2023, Doll Skin announced their break-up and final show, which was performed at The Rebel Lounge (The Mason Jar) on March 12.
-The band's original members - Meghan Herring, Nicole Rich, and Alex Snowden - reunited for this final performance and played during the majority of Doll Skin's set.
-Other guests included touring members that were recruited after Rich, Snowden, and Herring's departures.
+On January 12, 2023, Doll Skin announced their break-up and Doll Skin Funeral (final show), which was performed at The Rebel Lounge (The Mason Jar) on March 12.
+The band's original members – Meghan Herring, Nicole Sander (née Rich), and Alex Snowden – reunited for this final performance and played during the majority of Doll Skin's set.
+Other guests included touring members (see Band Member Doll Skin Alumni section below) that were recruited after Sander, Snowden and Herring's departures.
+The last song Doll Skin performed was "Family Of Strangers" which vocalist Syd mentioned prior to performing the song it was the first original song Doll Skin wrote together.

 On March 6, the band would announce its final song "Melancholia" for release on April 5, 2023.
+In an Instagram live stream on April 5, Dolezal and Herring announced that demos of unfinished songs would be released for free online, but didn't state when.